underworldcode/underworld2/README.md

 Licensing
 ---------
-Underworld is an open-source project licensed under LGPL-3.
-See `LICENSE.md` for details.
+Underworld is an open-source project licensed under LGPL Version 3.
+See `LICENSE.md` and `LGPLv3.txt` for details.

+Note that for releases `2.9.0`, `2.9.1`, `2.9.2`, `2.9.3` and `2.9.4`, the incorrect text was erroneously included within `LGPLv3.txt`, although these releases must still to be considered as licensed under LGPL Version 3.

 Security Notice
 ---------------